 When Heroes Fly is based on a novel published by Israeli author and screenwriter Amir Gutfreund (1963-2015).

-The TV series was written and created by Omri Givon (42), the co creator of Hostages, an Israeli TV series about a female surgeon who is forced to kill the prime minister in exchange for the life of her husband and children.
+The TV series was written and created by Omri Givon (42), the co-creator of Hostages, an Israeli TV series about a female surgeon who is forced to kill the prime minister in exchange for the life of her husband and children.
+(You can watch the suspenseful show Hostages on Netflix.)

-The TV series premiered on Keshet 12 in May and received rave reviews, increasing slot average by 35% in ratings and 21% in share.
+When Heroes Fly premiered on Keshet 12, an Israeli free-to-air TV channel, in May 2018 and received rave reviews, increasing slot average by 35% in ratings and 21% in share.
 It was the channel’s most watched drama since the Channel 2 split in November 2017.

 Tomer Kapon plays Aviv Danino.
 Aviv lost his father when he was six years old.
 At the age of 18, Aviv was admitted to an elite military unit.
 After his mandatory service, he became a successful nightclub owner.